Beryl Burton

-Beryl Burton, OBE (12 May 1937 – 5 May 1996) was an English racing cyclist who dominated women's cycle racing in the UK, winning more than 90 domestic championships and seven world titles, and setting numerous national records.
-She set a women's record for the 12-hour time-trial which exceeded the men's record for two years.
+Beryl Burton OBE (12 May 1937 – 5 May 1996) was an English racing cyclist who dominated the women's sport, winning more than 90 domestic championships and seven world titles, and setting numerous national records.
+In 1967, she set a world record for the 12-hour time-trial which exceeded the men's record for two years.

 Early life

 Burton was born Beryl Charnock in the Halton area of Leeds, West Yorkshire and lived in the nearby Morley area throughout her life, racing mainly for Morley Cycling Club and later Knaresborough CC.
-In childhood, she suffered chronic health problems which included 15 months in hospital and a convalescent home due to rheumatic fever.

 Cycling

-She was introduced to cycling through her husband, Charlie, whom she married in 1955.
-Charlie described her development as a cyclist as follows:
+She was introduced to cycling through her husband, Charlie Burton, whom she married in 1955.
+He described her development as a cyclist as follows:

 "First of all, she was handy but wasn’t that competent: we used to have to push her round a bit.
 Slowly she got better.
 By the second year, she was 'one of the lads' and could ride with us.
 By the third year, she was going out in front and leading them all.
 By then it was 1956 and she decided to do a bit of time trialling because I was dabbling at it."